 Sheilah has two of her own children, whose mental health issues were ultimately diagnosed as PANS/PANDAS (Pediatric Acute Onset Neuropsychiatric Syndrome/Pediatric Autoimmune Neuropsychiatric Disorder Associated with Strep).
 She co-founded the Massachusetts Coalition for PANS/PANDAS Legislation which successfully championed the passage of both an insurance mandate and established a permanent DPH PANS/PANDAS Advisory Council, where she serves as the co-chair.
 Sheilah received the 2020 Commonwealth Heroine Award for her work on this legislation as well as her leadership as the Chair of her local Special Education Parent Advisory Council.Ìý

-Rebecca Camargo MSW 2015
+Rebecca Camargo MSW '15

 Consultant, Focus Strategies

-Camargo works as a consultant at Focus Strategies and is responsible for leading and supporting homelessness response system improvement initiatives in communities throughout the United States.
+Rebecca Camargo works as a consultant at Focus Strategies and is responsible for leading and supporting homelessness response system improvement initiatives in communities throughout the United States.
 She manages technical assistance engagements, designs and implements stakeholder engagement processes, and develops analytical and policy content for reports and other publications.

 Prior to her work at Focus Strategies, Rebecca managed programs that directly serve individuals experiencing homelessness.
-She was the first Director of Resident Services at Newton Housing Authority where she strategically developed supportive services and eviction prevention programming for formerly unsheltered individuals living with complex mental health service needs.
+She was the first Director of Resident Services at the Newton Housing Authority where she strategically developed supportive services and eviction prevention programming for formerly unsheltered individuals living with complex mental health service needs.

 Rebecca describes herself as a justice-focused leader, who believes that access to safe and affordable housing is a fundamental human right.

-Rebecca holds a BA in psychology and anthropology from College of the Holy Cross in Worcester and an MSW from Boston College with a concentration in Older Adults and Latine/Latinx populations.
+Rebecca holds a BA in psychology and anthropology from the College of the Holy Cross in Worcester and an MSW from Boston College with a concentration in Older Adults and Latine/Latinx populations.

 Ìý